Scope

 myCoolScope(prop) # output: 'here'

-Either way, if the property is not present, null is returned.
-And if the outer scope is not found in scope, an error is raised.
+In both methods, if the property is not present, null is returned.
+If the outer scope is not found, an error is raised.

 Optional chaining syntax

-The optional chaining won't raise an error when the outer scope is null.
+The optional chaining syntax does not raise an error when the outer scope is null.

 Operations